 Some of the sects of Hinduism to which these Matthas and Aashramas are affiliated to are Angira sect, Adwait sect, Ramanandi sect, Ramanuja sect, Atibadi sect, Gaudiya sect, Pancha Ramanandi sect, Gauda Mahaba sect, Nimbarka sect, Anant sect, Utkal Vaishnav sect, Madhabacharya sect, Dashanami sect, Pustimarga sect etc. Some of the Sikh sects and ashrams are also very active in this place, for example, Guru-Nanak and Kabir sects.

 These Matthas are spread across wide spaces which were gifted by the kings of the region to the saints who came in as pilgrims but wanted to stay back there, preach the Jagannath culture and provide service to the community.

 These spaces provide ample opportunities for anyone to practice really any recreational activities.
-Among with the daily bhajan-kirtans anyone willing to volunteer for any activities held in and outside the temple and the Aashrams are welcome.
+Among the daily bhajan-kirtans, anyone willing to volunteer for any activities held in and outside the temple and the Ashrams are welcome.

-Sometimes great sadhus who preach the Jaganntah or Krishna culture all around the world hold ‘Pravachans’ or spiritual lectures for anyone who is willing to listen starteing from the disciples to the pilgrims who come to visit the city to the people od the ciry itself.
-These Mattahs and Aashramas become very active during the Ratha yatra, Janmashtami and Nanda-ustava.
+Sometimes great sadhus who preach the Jagannath or Krishna culture all around the world hold ‘Pravachans’ or spiritual lectures for anyone who is willing to listen starting from the disciples to the pilgrims who come to visit the city to the people od the ciry itself.
+These Matthas and Aashramas become very active during the Ratha yatra, Janmashtami and Nanda-ustava.

 The food served there are prepared through the proper scriptural descriptions of ‘Satvic Bhojan’.
 This is a type of cuisine that is pure vegetarian and the only kind of lubricant used is ghee and is prepared without onion or garlic.